tom-seddon/b2/doc/Debug-version.md

 Otherwise, the trace will be stored in memory, and you can click `Save` to save it to a file.

-The trace output is along these lines:
+The trace output is along these lines, here shown with relative cycle count and register names included:

 ```
 H      63  m`17cc: lda #$81                 A=81 X=65 Y=00 S=f0 P=Nvdizc (D=81)